Quansight-Labs/quansight-labs-site/posts/2020/10/manylinux1-manylinux2010.md

 July
 2020](https://numpy.org/neps/nep-0029-deprecation_policy.html#support-table).
-So I would expect to see projects begin to drop the older manylinux1 format, and drop support for Python3.6 sooner rather than later.
+So I would expect to see projects begin to drop the older manylinux1 format, and drop support for Python3.6 sooner rather than later, meaning that **`manylinux2014` may soon become the only option** for new versions.

 ## What about Conda packages?
 Conda does not use the same kind of wheel format provided by PyPI and `pip`.
 Their